Home » Natural Human Diet: A Guide to Species-Specific Foods

 What are nuts botanically?

 What we call “nuts” is a botanically diverse group with similar nutritional features.
-True nuts are hard fruits, but some nuts are seeds, mainly from trees (as opposed to grains, which are seeds from grasses) and some are other plant parts (like cashews).
+True nuts are hard fruits, but some nuts are seeds, mainly from trees (as opposed to grains, which are seeds from grasses), and some are other plant parts (like cashews).
 Thus, depending on the nut type, they do or do not have a symbiotic relationship with their consumer.
-Chestnuts, walnuts or pecans, and hazelnuts are examples of true nuts (fruits), while pine nuts, almonds, and pistachio are technically seeds.
+Chestnuts, walnuts or pecans, and hazelnuts are examples of true nuts (fruits), while pine nuts, almonds, and pistachios are technically seeds.
 These “seed nuts” are the only type of seeds that are part of a frugivorous, species-appropriate diet.

 The coconut is a nut, which is eaten by many frugivorous monkeys and serves as an important staple foods for humans, too.
 The seed of the coconut is the white water-holding flesh.
 The mesocarp is wooden-like and inedible.